swarm-citi-usp/smart-abac-elixir/README.md

 Consider a smart-home use case with the following restriction: _any security camera can be accessed and modified by any adult family member_.

-The following code section creates an ABAC-them policy that represents this restriction, and runs some requests against it.
+The following code section creates an SmartABAC policy that represents this restriction, and runs some requests against it.

 ```elixir
 %{